mingyu-lee/study-data-engineering-programmers/week3/assignment/week3.md

                   C.CHANNELNAME
                 , left(ST.TS, 7)                                                                     as YEAR_MONTH
                 , count(distinct USERID)                                                             as UNIQUE_USERS
-                , count(distinct case when AMOUNT is not null and REFUNDED is false then USERID end) as PAID_USERS , sum(nvl(AMOUNT, 0))                                                                as GROSS_REVENUE
+                , count(distinct case when AMOUNT > 0 then USERID end) as PAID_USERS
+                , sum(nvl(AMOUNT, 0))                                                                as GROSS_REVENUE
                 , sum(case when REFUNDED is false then AMOUNT else 0 end)                            as NET_REVENUE
               from RAW_DATA.CHANNEL                        C